EzTaah/ManVSZombies/README.md

 <br>

-This game is developed in C++ using Object-Oriented Programming principles and leverages the Raylib library for graphical rendering.
+This game is developed in C++ using Object-Oriented Programming principles and leverages the [raylib](https://www.raylib.com/) library for graphical rendering.

 <br>